-Common questions about your Partner statusHow to help your agency qualify for Partner status
+Common questions about your Partner statusHow to help your company qualify for Partner status

 - Make sure to sign in with an email that has edit access to the AdWords manager account containing the accounts which you personally manage.

-- Affiliate with your agency's company profile.
+- Affiliate with your company's profile.
 You can do this when you sign up, or later on your "My profile" page.

 - Get certified in AdWords.
-This will help fulfill your agency's Certification requirement and get it one step closer to Partner status.
+This will help fulfill your company's certification requirement and get it one step closer to Partner status.

 Keep in mind that we may periodically update Partner qualifications, so you'll want to take note of any notifications about your Partner status that appear in your account.